-I recently heard a familiar tale from the CIO of a Fortune company: “We don’t have a repeatable or accurate cost allocation model that can be used to reflect the true cost of compute services consumption back to our lines of business.
-Quantifying a workload’s owner / size / scope and forecasting the growth profile and scale of our shared hosting and cloud environments has proved to be very challenging.”
+I recently heard a familiar tale from the CIO of a Fortune company: “We don’t have a repeatable or accurate cost allocation model that can be used to reflect the true cost of computing services consumption back to our lines of business.
+Quantifying a workload’s owner/size/scope and forecasting the growth profile and scale of our shared hosting and cloud environments has proved to be very challenging.”

-What this CIO and his organization need is what I am calling a “smart cloud.”
+What this CIO and his organization need are what I am calling a “smart cloud.”

 In this post I will illuminate the idea of a smarter cloud in ways that I hope you can action.
 I will answer several common questions I get from clients who are looking for ways to be smarter about managing their spend on the cloud:

 - How to perform an apples-to-apples comparison based on an economic measure of IT across internal and external infrastructures and suppliers

 - How to show the clear economic benefits of using cloud hosting—particularly when the economic benefits have been murky or negative

 - How to baseline, benchmark, and forecast IT usage by measuring the total cost of consumption, vs. outdated allocation models

 What do I mean by a smart cloud?
 What are its characteristics and why should you care?

 Well, you should care for one very important reason alone: by deploying a smarter shared application hosting and / or cloud environment, you can realize as much as a 50% ongoing CapEx and OpEx reduction.
 Really, I kid you not—I have helped clients achieve these kinds of outcomes.
 I liken the provisioning of shared application hosting services to an organization, regardless of the deployment model, to feeding goldfish.
 The more you feed them, the more they consume.
 Eventually they die from overeating.